uhop/stream-json/README.md

   ```

   `numberValue` event always follows `endNumber`.
   `value` of this event is a string, not a number.
-If user wants to convert it to a number, they can do it yourself.
-The simplest way to do it (assuming your platform and JavaScript can handle it), is to force it to number:
+If user wants to convert it to a number, they can do it themselves.
+The simplest way to do it (assuming your platform and JavaScript can handle it), is to force it to a number:

   ```js
   var n = +event.value;